openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/monolith-cloud-service.md

 Today the job agents are on virtual machines, and we’re going to move to containers.
-We could use a different Azure technology, but we have the constraint that we ship TFS on-prem product and VSTS in the cloud.
+We could use a different Azure technology, but we have the constraint that we ship TFS on-prem product and Azure DevOps in the cloud.
 We try to keep the code base the same.
 If we were to run very differently in the cloud, it would be harder for us to test the on-prem product and know that we have the right quality.
-This is becoming a bigger and bigger challenge as most of Microsoft is now using VSTS rather than TFS.
+This is becoming a bigger and bigger challenge as most of Microsoft is now using Azure DevOps rather than TFS.
 If we were simply cloud only, we would take advantage of Azure functions and other cloud-native technology.

 ## Consistency between Cloud and On-prem
-VSTS and TFS share 90% of the same code base.
+Azure DevOps and TFS share 90% of the same code base.
 This is possible because the server framework abstracts away some of the differences.
 The server framework allows us to write a bunch of different services and have them all work the same way.
 For example, authentication and identity are